The FrontPack Story

 Until One Day

-We were planning a multi-week cycling trip and couldn't find an app that had the routing and tracking features we needed, so I built an app for that.
-The app got us from Prague to Budapest together, and FrontPack was born.
-At the time, it was like many cycling apps you see today: a free web site to upload and download GPX files, and a free mobile app for offline navigation.
+We were planning a multi-week trip and I couldn't find an app that had the routing and tracking features we needed, so I built an app for that.
+It got us from Prague to Budapest together, and FrontPack was born.
+Like many cycling apps at the time, it was a free web site to upload and download GPX files, and a free mobile app for offline navigation.

 FrontPack app creation